 - Not designed for outdoor use

-If you’re looking for pads that are designed to last, then your search is over.
+If you’re looking for pads that are designed to last, this is it.
 This pair comes equipped with thick padding that will provide protection against falls and can prevent bruising, scraps, and burns.
 The moisture-wicking material will keep the skin nice and dry, while the Lycra material is very stretchy and flexible, so it will not restrict your movement on the court.
 This pair earned a rating of four and a half out of five stars.

 COOLOMG Pad Crash Proof Anti-slip Basketball Leg Knee Short Sleeve Protector